Tom Clarke (Irish republican): Return to Ireland, political activism

 Reasoning that he needed to be in Ireland to continue his Fenianism, Clarke returned to Ireland in November 1907, where he opened up a tobacconist shop in Dublin while immersing himself back into the IRB which was undergoing a substantial rejuvenation under the guidance of younger men such as Bulmer Hobson and Denis McCullough.
 Clarke developed a very close kinship with Hobson, who along with Seán Mac Diarmada, became his protégé.
 The younger, more radical members of the IRB lauded Clarke for his militancy, and with their support, Clarke was quickly promoted to the Supreme Council of the IRB and made treasurer.
 It was alongside Hobson and Mac Diarmada that Clarke would establish the republican journal Irish Freedom in 1910.

 In order for the IRB to extend its influence, it was also in 1910 that Clarke helped set up a front organisation called the Wolfe Tone Clubs Committee, which allowed members of the IRB to gather without overtly declaring their presence.
-In 1911 Clarke organise a gathering of Irish Republicans at the graveside of Wolfe Tone in Bodenstown Graveyard, County Kildare in order to counterprotest the royal visit of George V to Dublin.
+In 1911 Clarke organised a gathering of Irish Republicans at the graveside of Wolfe Tone in Bodenstown Graveyard, County Kildare to counterprotest the royal visit of George V to Dublin.
 It was also during this time that Clarke displayed a large banner in his shop reading "Damn your concessions, England, we want our country!".

 It was also during this late 1900s/early 1910s period that Clarke joined both the Gaelic League (despite speaking little to no Irish) and Sinn Féin.
 In usual IRB fashion, Clarke joined both with infiltration in mind, hoping he would be able to take internal control and sway the election of officers.
 The primary figure in Sinn Féin, Arthur Griffith, was impressed with Clarke and asked Clarke to stand as a Sinn Féin candidate in local elections for Dublin Corporation.
 Clarke, however, stated he had no interest in electoral politics, telling Griffith "none of that for me".
 Clarke felt that Sinn Féin, which at that time advocated for a form of home rule rather than outright Irish Independence, was "all right as far as it goes, but it doesn't go far enough".

 Clarke supported the striking members of the Irish Transport and General Workers' Union during the 1913 Dublin Lockout and refused to sell copies of the Irish Independent, a newspaper owned by union-busting industrialist and press baron William Martin Murphy, at his tobacco shop.
 He was also involved in collections in support of the workers.
-However, he was critical of Irish trade unions' dependence on their English counterparts, and regarded the Labour movement as a minor secondary struggle when compared to the struggle for Irish Independence.
+However, he was critical of Irish trade unions' dependence on their English counterparts and regarded the Labour movement as a minor secondary struggle when compared to that for Irish Independence.

 Clarke was a supporter of the Irish Women's Franchise League and supported the clause of the 1916 Proclamation guaranteeing equal opportunities for women.